Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 During a true night terror, a child may:

-• Sit up suddenly and scream
+• Sit up suddenly and scream.

-• Thrash or appear panicked
+• Thrash or appear panicked.

-• Seem awake but not truly responsive
+• Seem awake but not truly responsive.

-• Push you away or become more upset if you try to comfort them
+• Push you away or become more upset if you try to comfort them.

 Importantly, your child has no memory of the event the next morning.
 Even though the night terror is unsettling for you, there’s a small comfort in knowing that your child will not remember it.

-Why they happen:
+Why night terrors happen:

 Night terrors are commonly linked to overtiredness or accumulated fatigue, but some studies do suggest that there is a strong genetic link, meaning some children are simply more predisposed.
-However, things like sleep loss, sickness, or stress tend to bring them to the surface.

 As hard as it is, the best approach is often not to intervene.